Golf is a challenging and frustrating sport.

 About the Author

 Jessica Orchin is the Director of Sales and Marketing at Gasparotto Group.
-Jess is an Honours in Business Administration Candidate at the Richard Ivey School of Business.
-At Ivey she is also working towards a Certificate in Sustainability.
+Jess a graduate of the Richard Ivey School of Business.
 At Gasparotto Group she leverages her experience in sales, business development, and business planning to accomplish company goals.
 Outside of work Jess is an outdoor enthusiast and can be found in the mountains hiking, biking, climbing, and skiing.

 The Gasparotto Group helps organizations create cultures that develop highly effective leaders and build strong, resilient teams.